Feasibility checks

 ZDM Proxy is able to compute timestamps and replace now() function references with such timestamps in CQL statements at proxy level to ensure that these parameters will have the same value when these statements are sent to both clusters.
 However, this feature is disabled by default because it might result in performance degradation.
 We highly recommend that you test this properly before using it in production.
 Also keep in mind that this feature is only supported for now() functions at the moment.
 To enable this feature, set the configuration variable replace_cql_function to true.
 For more, see Change a mutable configuration variable.

 If you find that the performance is not acceptable when this feature is enabled, or the feature doesn’t cover a particular function that your client application is using, then you will have to make a change to your client application so that the value is computed locally (at client application level) before the statement is sent to the database.
-Most drivers have utility methods that help you compute these values locally, please refer to the documentation of the driver you are using.
+Most drivers have utility methods that help you compute these values locally.
+For more information, see your driver’s documentation.

 Driver retry policy and query idempotence